Photo verification of people or assets can be accomplished in three ways.

 When that ID is scanned again, the app will automatically display the corresponding photo along with any other content you want to display to the app user at the point of service.

 Because the ID is auto-inserted into the associated database, you have the option to start with a blank database.
-We detailed this process here.
+We detailed the database building process here.

 Using our Webify feature with an existing database of photo URLs, each associated to an ID, you can display the photo to the app user when the corresponding ID is scanned.
 How?
 When you upload your database to codeREADr’s servers you will need to include an HTML tag.